iterative/dvc.org/content/docs/studio/user-guide/prepare-repositories.md

-2. **Specify custom files with your metrics and parameters**: If you are working with a non-DVC repository, you can still create views for it provided that the metrics and hyperparameters are stored in CSV, JSON or YAML files.
+2. **Specify custom files with your metrics and parameters**: If you are working with a non-DVC repository, you can still create views for it provided that the metrics and hyperparameters are stored in JSON or YAML files.
 For instance, if you have an ML project for which you generate and save metrics either manually or using some ML tracking tools, then you can create a view for this project by specifying the file (within your Git repo) which contains